GiellaLT

 This command greps the tag from the positives.csv file.
 The sentence is at the end of the line.
 The number of fields may change from rule to rule, the command thus cuts the sentence from behind.
 The sentence is formatted so that it can be added to the yaml fileset in the grammarchecker/tests catalogue.

 You may then make a list of all rule tags in the grammarchecker, search for each tag in positives.csv and store the result in one file for each tag, with a for loop.
-Copy the following (Note in the line beginning with Variant: you should exchange smn with the relevant language code), store it in misc, e.g. as candidates.sh, and run it (stand in misc and type the command sh misc/candidates.sh):
+First, make a list taglist.txt containing all error tags used in the file grammarchecker.cg3 and store it in misc.
+Then copy the following (Note in the line beginning with Variant: you should exchange smn with the relevant language code), store it in misc, e.g. as candidates.sh, and run it (stand in misc and type the command sh candidates.sh):

 #!/bin/bash